bch-tnc/eeg/README.md

 DSI_Load.m saves traces 2 directories above text files (on the same level where subexperiment folders are) Power values are calculated correctly calcGroupAvg.m works too, but it only checks for window type and genotype, not treatment.
-Subwindows are currently not saved in a nice struct; each subwindow gets saved in its own .mat file.
-Power values are saved within the expData struct.
+Subwindows are no longer saved; only the parent trace is saved Power values are saved within the expData struct under the powerRatios field The first row of the powerRatios field is power band values for the parent window; subsequent rows are that of subwindows